Our Harbors

 The Juneau Harbor system was re-certified in 2023.
 Read the city's resolution of support their Press Release.
 Their next recertification will be due in 2026.

-Seward was re-certified in 2023 and continues to go above and beyond in their pollution prevention efforts.
+Seward is freshly recertified in 2026 as our third platinum tier harbor and continues to go above and beyond in their pollution prevention efforts.

 Pledged Harbors